 Visit Staniel Cay Adventures in the Exuma Bahamas and have an adventure you will share for years to come!

 Staniel Cay Adventures provides exciting tours of the Exuma Cays with a local Staniel Cay captain.
-Our professional licensed tour guides will show you around the beautiful Exuma Cays for the half day, full day or several days.
+Our professional licensed tour guides will show you around the beautiful Exuma Cays for a full day or several days.

 We offer many types of adventures including sightseeing to the original and now famous Staniel Cay swimming pigs.
 Swim with the sharks at Compass Cay, hand-feeding turtles at Farmers Cay, and snorkeling on a old drug plane & natural aquarium in the land and sea park.
 Visit a blowhole, jump into Nature’s Bubble Bath, walk on a mile-long sandbar and visit an island that only Iguanas inhabit.
 Snorkeling is a must at Thunderball Grotto which was the scene of a James Bond 007 movie.
 Located just west of Staniel Cay, this fantastic underwater cave system is great for snorkeling, diving, and wading.
 It is teeming with exotic marine life and a kaleidoscope of brilliantly colored coral reefs and fish, like yellow-tail snappers, Angel fish, Sergeant Majors and the like.
 The grotto’s mystique is heightened by the small, almost hidden entrance.
 It is advised to enter at ebb tide (low or slack tide) and snorkeling equipment is optional.
 We haven’t even started to share all the memory making adventures available to you in the Staniel Cay in the Exuma Cays.